 Validation on complete trait data subset (empirical trait values only, no imputed trait values)

 Finally, to assess the degree to which our results were robust to trait imputation uncertainty, we fitted the models again for the subset of species for which we had empirical (i.e., non-imputed) trait estimates.
-Diet was excluded for amphibians and reptiles on the basis of the GVIF scores for these models.
-We fitted first-order polynomials here because of the large number of missing values impeding the fitting of higher-order polynomials.
+Diet was excluded for amphibians and reptiles on the basis of high collinearity (GVIF > 5).
+We fitted first-order polynomials here because of the substantially reduced sample size compared to the main models.

 Results